SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/README.md

 ## project_name

 - Format: surnameYYYY (YYYY in numeric format)
-- Due to restrictions in regex (used for validation checks), characters with accents cannot be used.
-In these cases use the non-accented version.
+- Due to restrictions in regex (used for validation checks), **punctuation (e.g. hyphens or spaces) or characters with accents cannot be used**.
+  - Use the non-accented version.
+  - If the first author has multiple or hyphenated surnames,  write them all together capitalising each surname.

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field